Blog

-Ecommerce Tips
+Ecommerce

-Black Friday Cyber Monday is not just a weekend anymore, it’s a season!
+Black Friday Cyber Monday is not just a weekend anymore, it’s a season.
 And it smashed records this year, according to Shopify’s real-time sales analysis.
 Since it’s obviously here to stay, getting BFCM ‘right’ can have a huge impact on sales.

-Read on to see how you can: learn from this season’s Black Friday sales, maximize customer retention, and leverage tools to simplify your business and build a community.
+Read on to see how you can learn from this season’s Black Friday sales, maximize customer retention, and leverage tools to simplify your business and build a community.

 I saw a lot of great marketing this Black Friday.
 As usual, evergreen influencers with social clout, and brands that own first-party customer data crushed it.